 By Mary Ellen Leonard, Director of Fiscal Services

-In recent years, city leaders have juggled managing our day-to-day operations with the effects of the pandemic, a historic winter storm, supply shortages, and inflation on the city’s finances.
+In recent years, city leaders have managed our day-to-day operations while weighing the effects of the pandemic, a historic winter storm, supply shortages, and inflation on the city’s finances.

-Understanding a city budget has become more complicated than opening a document and deciphering the numbers.
-That’s why the College Station City Council spends long hours in budget workshops each summer.
+Understanding a $400 million city budget has become more complicated than opening a document and deciphering the numbers.
+That’s why the College Station City Council spends long hours scrutinizing the complexities in special workshops each summer.

-Considering the complexities of a $380 million budget makes those tedious July workshop sessions challenging to understand.
-Thankfully, the city now has a more straightforward way for citizens to wrestle with allocating limited funds to almost limitless needs — and we can see how your feedback looks.
+Thankfully, the city now has a more straightforward way for citizens to wrestle with how we can allocate limited funds to almost limitless needs — and we can see how their feedback looks.

-You can participate in Balancing Act through June 30.
+You can participate through July 10.
 Meanwhile, we’ll check the website frequently for your comments and input.
-If you have questions about the city’s budget or the Balancing Act tool, contact me at firstname.lastname@example.org.
-I’ll be happy to help you or hear your feedback.
+If you have questions about the city’s budget or the Prioritize tool, contact me at firstname.lastname@example.org.
+I’ll be happy to help or hear your thoughts.

 We encourage you to take advantage of this easy way to learn more about our budget process while expressing your priorities.